-Neighbourhood crime, particularly residential burglary, was reducing prior to the Covid-19 pandemic and these lower trends have continued with each of the neighbourhood crime areas reducing by more than 25% when compared to the 2019 baseline figures.
-The Constabulary County Policing Command (Uniformed Response, Neighbourhood Policing and CID) review monthly emerging neighbourhood trends to consider tactical responses.
+Neighbourhood crime, particularly residential burglary, was reducing prior to the Covid-19 pandemic and these lower trends have continued - with each of the neighbourhood crime areas reducing by 28% or more when compared to the 2019 baseline figures.
+The Constabulary County Policing Command (Uniformed response / Neighbourhood Policing / CID) review monthly emerging neighbourhood trends to consider tactical responses.
+Recent example of such trends include BT underground cable thefts and cleaning fluid burglaries linked to a regional series.